 - ongoing treatment by a health care provider for an incurable health condition, and

-- restorative dental or plastic surgery following an accident.6
+- restorative dental or plastic surgery following an accident.

 Serious health conditions do not include elective cosmetic surgery or preventative physical examinations.
 However, cosmetic treatments could qualify as serious health conditions in cases where unexpected complications result in inpatient hospital care.

-(Note that you may be required to produce medical certification of the serious health condition to your employer in order to take leave.
-Learn more in our article, Can an employer require a doctor’s note in California?)
+Note that you may be required to produce medical certification of the serious health condition to your employer in order to take leave.
+In our experience, this does not happen very often, but employers are allowed to do this.3

 - short-notice deployment,